woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.3.13 - 07/07/2015 =
+* Fix - Improved the email settings save and tabs for 3rd party plugins.

 = 2.3.12 - 06/07/2015 =
 * Fix - Fixed Google Chrome forcing to use SSL.
 This can cause some issues on websites behind load balancers or reverse proxies.
 [Read more](http://docs.woothemes.com/document/ssl-and-https/#websites-behind-load-balancers-or-reverse-proxies).